AustinnK/HPIConverterConsole/README.md

 # HPIConverterConsole
-C# console app to convert HPI images to PNG or JPG
+C# console app to convert HPI (Hemera Photo Objects) images to PNG or JPG

 Conversion of [IT Samples HPI Converter](http://www.itsamples.com/hpi-converter.html) by Igor Tolmachev into a console application